camaraproject/Marketing/.github/ISSUE_TEMPLATE/issue_API_description_template.md

 * Change of API description: <!-- Y/N  -->
 * Link to wiki page where the updated API description can be retrieved: <!-- Wiki link  -->
 * Change of API version: <!-- Y/N  -->
-* Link to release tracker where the updated API version can be retrieved: <!-- release tracker link  -->
+* Link to change log where the updated API version can be retrieved: <!-- change log link  -->

 **Additional context**
 <!-- Add any other context or change request (e.g. TSC repo status transition)  -->